 The local culture is well known for its theatrical performances, over thousand shows are staged yearly.
 Vast number of these are dramas or tiarts put together by people who want to tell a story, usually related to God, sometimes politics.
 These have received phenomenal support from Kala Academy, a splendid modern building that hosts a series of drama contests annually.

-Like all things great about Goa, one that does not shy away from the spotlight is the food.
+Like all things great about this land, one that does not shy away from the spotlight is the food.
 It’s is influenced by so many countries, and cultures.
 Portugal for starters, then Britain, India, and not to forget the people from the land themselves.
 The natural abundance of raw materials is an added bonus to this state.
 There no such thing as restricted when it comes to the local menu.
 Chicken, beef, pork, duck, mutton, rabbit, and lamb are some of the many ingredients that pair nicely with the rich verity of fresh fish of many kinds from rivers, to lakes, to ponds, and the sea itself.
 Shellfish stand out as delicacies, ranging from clams, to snails, to crabs of all sizes, lobsters, to oysters, and magnificent prawns, especially tiger prawns, that are big enough to create a meal in it of itself.
 No dish would be typical of the land if there was no rice to go along with it.
 And given how abundant this land really is, the vegetables grown here add a completely different twist to the taste of the dish.
 It is truly remarkable as to anything will grow in this rich soil.

 Savory dishes are not the only dishes that have made memories into the hearts of visitors and locals alike, because the desserts are to die for or at least get diabetes.
 Just the sheer variety of dishes that are available makes you want to stay a year just to try them all.
 Different festivals and feasts call for different delicacies.
 You will not get the sweets prepared for Christmas during monsoon.
 The sweets prepared for Christmas itself are mountainous.
 Preparation begins the day the month of December begins.
 Locals prepare some these sweets are prepared the same way their ancestors prepared them, in a large copper vessel over a wood flame, some of these are Dodol, Doce, and Bebinca.
 Some of the other sweets are; Chocolate Fudge, Kulkuls, Cormola, Neoreo, Marzipans, Bolinhas, Angel Wings, and Jujubs.
 During Eid the Kheer that is made is heavenly.
 But not comparable to the Modaks that the Hindus make during Ganesh Chaturti.